javitocor/Project-SQL-ZOO/README.md

 # Usage

-- Copy this URL and paste it in yur browser https://www.theodinproject.com/courses/databases/lessons/sql?ref=lnav
+- Copy this URL and paste it in your browser https://www.theodinproject.com/courses/databases/lessons/sql?ref=lnav
 - Follow the steps to complete all the exercises.

 ## Author